dsifford/academic-bloggers-toolkit/readme.txt

 4. Demo of desktop citation tooltips.

 == Changelog ==

+= 3.1.4 =
+* Fix issue that caused peer reviews that contain special characters to confuse WordPress.

+**Note:** Sorry for all the updates today.
+This should be the last one.

 = 3.1.3 =
 * Fix bug that caused peer review data to not save at times.